upvestco/httpsignature-proxy/README.md

 ## Example of usage

-You can do test request with the sample config.
+You can do a test request with the sample config.
 To do it you should:

 - Rename `.httpsignature-proxy.sample` to `httpsignature-proxy.yaml`
 - Start signature proxy: